akhilnashaboina/Meta-Ad-Performance-Dashboard-using-Power-BI/README.md

 ## 📌 Project Overview

-This project presents an interactive **Meta Ad Performance Dashboard developed in Power BI** to analyze paid advertising campaigns running across **Facebook and Instagram**.
+The **Meta Ad Performance Analysis** project is an interactive **Power BI dashboard** designed to analyze paid advertising campaign performance across **Facebook and Instagram**.

-The dashboard provides an end-to-end view of advertising performance, from **impressions and clicks to engagement and purchases**, while also allowing users to analyze campaign performance across audience demographics, geographic locations, ad formats, campaigns, interests, and time periods.
+The dashboard provides a complete view of the advertising funnel—from **impressions and clicks to engagements and purchases**—while also analyzing audience demographics, geographic performance, ad formats, campaign trends, and budget allocation.

-The primary objective of the project is to transform raw advertising interaction data into meaningful business insights that can help marketing teams evaluate campaign effectiveness, understand audience behavior, identify high-performing ad formats, and make better budget allocation decisions.
+The goal of this project is to transform advertising data into actionable insights that help marketing teams evaluate campaign effectiveness, understand audience behavior, identify high-performing ad formats, and improve marketing decisions.

 ---

 ## 🎯 Business Objective

-The dashboard was developed to help answer key marketing questions such as:
+The dashboard was developed to help answer key business questions:

-- How effectively are advertisements generating impressions, clicks, and engagement?
+- How effectively are ads generating impressions, clicks, and engagement?
 - How efficiently are clicks converting into purchases?
 - Which audience segments generate the highest engagement?
-- Which countries contribute the most advertising activity?
+- Which countries contribute the most campaign activity?
 - Which ad formats perform best?
 - At what times of the day is engagement highest?
-- How does campaign performance change over time?
+- How does advertising performance change over time?
-- Where can advertising strategy and budget allocation be improved?
+- Where can targeting and budget allocation be improved?

-The analysis focuses specifically on **paid Facebook and Instagram advertising campaigns**.
+**Domain:** Digital Marketing Analytics
+**Platforms:** Facebook & Instagram
+**Tool:** Microsoft Power BI

 ---